1 Can you explain the total sum of the first payment I made when booking the room online?

 10 Can I change my room?

-Please contact your faculty or the Universities international office in Amsterdam to request for a change of room.
+No, you can't change rooms during the semester.
+Please contact your faculty or the Universities international office in Amsterdam for more information.

 11 Can I shorten my contract?

 Termination of/shorten the lease is not possible.
 Please contact your Universities international housing office in Amsterdam for more information.

 12 Can I extend my contract?

 No, an extension is not possible.
 Please contact the Universities international housing office in Amsterdam for more information.

 13 Where do I need to leave my keys after the check out?

 Please leave the keys as explained at "Departure information" for your accommodation in particular or contact your caretaker.

 14 Is there a fee when I did not pay my rent before the 1st of the new month?